v-zhidu/note/README.md

-Welcome to the v-zhidu's note wiki!
+Welcome to the v-zhidu's note!

 http://v-zhidu.github.io/note